The China Factor

 Kevin Wang, a Chinese supervisory engineer at the project, played down the issues, saying, “Relations are friendly.”
 He predicted that the project would be a success.
 “We can do something here really important,” he said.

-The hydroelectric project — led by Sinohydro, the Chinese engineering company, and financed by the Chinese Export-Import Bank — was supposed to be ready by late 2014.
+Continue reading the main story The hydroelectric project — led by Sinohydro, the Chinese engineering company, and financed by the Chinese Export-Import Bank — was supposed to be ready by late 2014.
 But the project has been plagued by problems.

 A drilling rig jammed last year, suspending the excavation for a critical tunnel.
 Then in December, 11 Ecuadorean and three Chinese workers were killed and a dozen were hurt when an underground river burst into the tunnel and flooded the powerhouse.
 Workers drowned or were crushed by flying rocks and metal bars.